ncri/ajaxify_rails/README.md

 paths.

-Example: if your app's root url potentially redirects to `your_domain.com/en/` and `your_domain.com/de/` you need to hint Ajaxyfiy like this:
+Example: if your app's root url potentially redirects to `your_domain.com/en/` and `your_domain.com/de/` you need to hint Ajaxify like this:

     Ajaxify.init
       base_paths = ['de', 'en']